-It took years of extreme torment and self-neglect to reach a point where by I could accept that this belief is not okay.
-That it is detrimenting my health and wellbeing.
-Having such a negative opinion and belief about myself, caused such devastating effects to my life.
+It took years of extreme torment and self-neglect to reach a point whereby I could accept that this belief is not okay.
+That it is detrimental toinstagram my health and wellbeing.
+Having such a negative opinion and belief about myself, caused such devastating effects on my life.
 It has held me back in more ways than I care to mention.
 It left me isolated, alone and terrified of others.
 I compared my whole life and being to that of others all because I saw nothing ‘good enough’ about who I was.

-The reason all of this has came to the forefront of my attention, is because of a statement that came from a really unlikely source.
+The reason all of this has come to the forefront of my attention, is because of a statement that came from a really unlikely source.

 “I saw, and I wished and hoped it was okay.
 But you just don’t know…”

 “I did it!
 I’m good, I’m good enough”